Unified tooling for machine learning interpretability

-In this talk, we will walk the audience through a framework for thinking about interpretability, and help them choose the right interpretability method for a variety of real world tasks.
-We will also present new tooling from Microsoft that helps with all forms of interpretability — both training accurate, interpretable models and understanding “blackbox” models.
-This toolkit includes the first Python implementation of a powerful new learning algorithm developed here: GA2M.
+Harsha Nori, Sameul Jenkins, and Rich Caruana walk you through a framework for thinking about interpretability and help you choose the right interpretability method for a variety of real-world tasks.
+They also present new tooling from Microsoft that helps with all forms of interpretability—both training accurate, interpretable models and understanding black box models.
+This toolkit includes the first Python implementation of a powerful new learning algorithm developed at Microsoft: GA2M.

 What you'll learn

-Harsha is a data scientist at Microsoft.
-He works on interpretability and privacy for Machine Learning.
+Harsha Nori is a data scientist at Microsoft.
+He works on interpretability for machine learning.

-Rich Caruana is a Principal Researcher at Microsoft Research.
-Before joining Microsoft, Rich was on the faculty in the Computer Science Department at Cornell University, at UCLA’s Medical School, and at CMU’s Center for Learning and Discovery.
-Rich’s Ph.D. is from Carnegie Mellon University, where he worked with Tom Mitchell and Herb Simon.
-His thesis on Multi-Task Learning helped create interest in a new subfield of machine learning called Transfer Learning.
-Rich received an NSF CAREER Award in 2004 (for Meta Clustering), best paper awards in 2005 (with Alex Niculescu-Mizil), 2007 (with Daria Sorokina), and 2014 (with Todd Kulesza, Saleema Amershi, Danyel Fisher, and Denis Charles), co-chaired KDD in 2007 (with Xindong Wu), and serves as area chair for NIPS, ICML, and KDD.
-His current research focus is on learning for medical decision making, transparent modeling, deep learning, and computational ecology.
+Rich Caruana is a principal researcher at Microsoft Research.
+Previously, he was on the faculty in the Computer Science Department at Cornell University, at UCLA’s Medical School, and at Carnegie Mellon University’s Center for Learning and Discovery.
+Rich received an NSF CAREER Award in 2004 (for meta clustering); best paper awards in 2005 (with Alex Niculescu-Mizil), 2007 (with Daria Sorokina), and 2014 (with Todd Kulesza, Saleema Amershi, Danyel Fisher, and Denis Charles); co-chaired KDD in 2007 (with Xindong Wu); and serves as area chair for Neural Information Processing Systems (NIPS), International Conference on Machine Learning (ICML), and KDD.
+His research focus is on learning for medical decision making, transparent modeling, deep learning, and computational ecology.
+He holds a PhD from Carnegie Mellon University, where he worked with Tom Mitchell and Herb Simon.
+His thesis on multi-task learning helped create interest in a new subfield of machine learning called transfer learning.

 Leave a Comment or Question